 The dexamethasone suppression test is another test that is slowly falling out of favor as the ACTH testing has been shown to be more reliable.
 This test requires two veterinary visits: at the first visit, blood is drawn to measure the cortisol level and a dose of dexamethasone is given.
 At the second visit, about a day later, blood is drawn to again measure the cortisol level.
 The test relies on a normal endocrine negative feedback loop.
 In a normal horse, a dose of dexamethasone (steroid) suppresses the pituitary gland, telling the gland that it is unnecessary to make more cortisol (steroid made by the body) because some has just been given.
-Therefore the second blood level of cortisol is very low in a normal horse.
-In a horse with equine Cushing’s disease, the tumor in the pituitary gland produces cortisol no matter what levels of steroid are in the body, so it does not respond to the dexamethasone the veterinarian administers; therefore the second level of cortisol is not significantly different from the pre-dexamethasone level.
+Therefore the second sampled blood level of cortisol is very low in a normal horse.
+In a horse with Cushing’s, the tumor in the pituitary gland results in production of cortisol no matter what levels of steroid are in the body, so it does not respond to the dexamethasone the veterinarian administers; therefore the second level of cortisol is not significantly different from the first, pre-dexamethasone, level.

 In addition to daily medication, some feed and management changes should be considered.
-These horses need regular farrier care, good dental care (immune suppression and older age make them prone to dental problems and secondary sinus infections), routine preventive veterinary care, and good quality feed.
+These horses need regular farrier care, good dental care (immune suppression and older age make them prone to dental problems and secondary sinus infections), routine preventive veterinary care including fecal egg counts, and good quality feed.
 Some horses may need to be clipped to help prevent hyperthermia.
-Generally high starch/sugar feeds should be avoided in the horses that have insulin dysregulation to help minimize fluctuations in glucose levels because these horses are often insulin resistant.
+High starch/sugar feeds should be avoided in the horses that have insulin dysregulation to help minimize fluctuations in glucose levels.
 More about nutrition for horses with insulin dysregulation is written in the following section on metabolic syndrome.
 Horses with Cushing’s that do not have documented insulin dysregulation but suffer from weight loss will have different dietary needs.

 Equine Metabolic Syndrome